NicolaViolante/NSD_Project/README.md

 char _license[] SEC("license") = "GPL";
 ```
-### RADIUS parsing and correlation (xdp_prog_kern.c)
+### RADIUS parsing and correlation (xdp_radius.c)
 The second XDP program intercepts the UDP packets returning from the RADIUS server.
 It searches for Access-Accept messages and iterates through the RADIUS attributes to extract two pieces of data:
 + User-Name (Type 1)
 + Tunnel-Private-Group-ID (Type 81)
 Once both are extracted, the program performs the crucial eBPF Correlation.
 It looks up the Username in the `identity_map` to retrieve the associated MAC address.
 Finally, it creates the ultimate security decision (MAC -> VLAN) and stores it in the `auth_map`, where it awaits the userspace application.
+To prevent map exhaustion and ensure proper memory management, the stale entry is immediately deleted from the `identity_map`.
 ```c
 #include <linux/bpf.h>
 #include <linux/if_ether.h>